Mike McRae (baseball): William & Mary

+Rutgers

+On July 17, 2024, McRae was hired as the associate head coach and pitching coach for the Rutgers Scarlet Knights baseball team.

 Personal life

 McRae has two teenage children, Madison and Mason.
 He was married for 20 years to his wife, Michelle (McDonald) McRae, before her death on September 5, 2015.

 Head coaching record

 Below is a table of McRae's records as an NCAA head baseball coach.